apel/ssm/migrating_to_ams_broker.md

 ## Sender

 The sender configuration is usually found under `/etc/apel/sender.cfg`.
-Follow the following steps to migrate.
+Follow the steps below to migrate.

-1. Comment out `bdii` and `network`
+1. Comment out `bdii` and `network`.
-1. Uncomment `host` and set it to `msg-devel.argo.grnet.gr`
+1. Uncomment `host` and set it to `msg-devel.argo.grnet.gr`.
-1. Add the following as a new section in your configuration.
+1. Add the following as a new section at the top of your configuration:
 ```
-# SSM protocol/destination type options
-[SSM Type]
-# Either 'MQ-BROKER' for EGI Message Brokers or 'AMS' for Argo Messaging Service
-destination type: AMS
+[sender]
-# Either 'STOMP' for EGI Message Brokers or 'HTTPS' for Argo Messaging Service
+# Either 'STOMP' for STOMP message brokers or 'AMS' for Argo Messaging Service
-protocol: HTTPS
+protocol: STOMP
 ```
-1. Add the following to the `[messaging]` section of your configuration
+1. Add the following to the `[messaging]` section of your configuration:
 ```
-# Project to which SSM will pull messages from.
-Uncomment and populate for AMS sending
+# If using AMS this is the project that SSM will connect to.
+Ignored for STOMP.
-project: EGI-ACCOUNTING
+ams_project: EGI-ACCOUNTING
 ```
-1. To send to the APEL central server, change `destination` to one of the following depending on your type of accounting:
+1. To send to the central APEL Accounting server, change `destination` to one of the following depending on your type of accounting:
   * `gLite-APEL` for Grid Accounting
   * `eu.egi.cloud.accounting` for Cloud Accounting
   * `eu.egi.storage.accounting` for Storage Accounting

 The next time `ssmsend` runs it should be using the AMS.
-You can check this by looking in the logs a successful run, which will look like:
+You can check this by looking in the logs for a successful run, which should look like this:

 ```
 2018-09-19 14:18:06,423 - ssmsend - INFO - ========================================